LauraKue88/DATASTRUCTURES/README.md

 (v).
 Recursive Calls Multiply - This is by analyzing recursive algorithms using recurrence relations.
 The recursion often leads to logarithmic or exponential complexity.
 Example: A binary search splits input in half each time that results in O(logn) complexity.

+Question 2
+(i) Memory Location - Arrays have a fixed memory allocation thus classified under static data structure whereas Linked lists allow room for memory expansion thus classified under dynamic data structures.
+(ii) Performance - Arrays in terms of access speed, fast access to elements by index is required directly O(1)  whereas linked list, sequential access is required O(n)
+(iii).
+Insertion and Deletion : In arrays, Insertions and deletions are infrequent and mostly at the end whereas Linked lists, Frequent insertions and deletions are needed, especially at the beginning or middle.